Below you can find a complete list of Asian animals. We currently track 795 animals in Asia and are adding more every day!

 Also known as the Amur tiger!

-Silkie hens are excellent mothers and will tid-bit food with her young.
-This means she goes over to the food or treats, has a bite, then calls the chick over to her to share.
-Silkie hens will raise any bird as their own and have been known to patiently sit on a clutch of duck or geese eggs until they hatch.
+Silkie hens are excellent mothers and will raise any bird as their own, even being known to patiently sit on a clutch of duck or geese eggs until they hatch.

 Sinosauropteryx were prominent in the Cretaceous and Jurassic periods.